mjbieren/Coleochaetophyceae_Phylogenomics/README.md

 ----

-## 13. PhyloPyPruner – Prune Orthogroups
+## Step 13: PhyloPyPruner – Prune Orthogroups

 In this step, we prune **paralogs** from each orthogroup to retain only **one representative gene per species**.
 This results in a refined dataset suitable for downstream phylogenomic analyses.